Top 5 Things to do in Hua Hin

 Explore by motorbike.

 Hua Hin has lots of neat hideaways on its outskirts, but a set of wheels is essential for getting there.
 But for those who want to stray away from the main beach, renting a motorbike is certainly worth it to discover the smaller, lesser-known waterfronts.
-I always end up on a secluded beach called Sa Noi (pictured above) or Suan Son Pradipat, and both are quiet and peaceful.
+Who knows you may enjoy travelling in this way so much you go home and look for your own honda 250r 3 wheeler for sale so you can bike around your own town or country in a completely unique and new way!

 Eat German food.